 Two USAC-organized field trips are conducted each semester in Ghana.
+Past examples include, Ankobra beach resort, Nzulezo stilt village, Cape Coast Slave Castle and Kakum National park.
 These trips generally take place on weekends and are included in the program fees.
 The exact dates and sites may change at the discretion of the Resident Director.
-Additional field tours (Kumasi and Eco Volta tours) are offered by USAC for an additional charge.
+Additional field tours (Northern Ghana and Eco Volta tours) are offered by USAC for an additional charge.